Mimicking Production Behavior with Generated Mocks: Introduction

-To sum up, the key contributions of this paper are: \begin{itemize} \item The concept of the automated generation of mocks, stubs, and oracles using data collected from production. \item A comprehensive methodology for generating tests that mimic complex production interactions through mocks, by capturing receiving objects, parameters, returned values, and method invocations, for a method under test, while an application executes. \item An evaluation of the approach on $3$ widely-used, large, open-source Java applications, demonstrating the feasibility of generating mocks on real world software. \item A publicly available tool called \rick implementing the approach for Java, and a replication package for future research on this novel topic\footnote{\url{https://github.com/ASSERT-KTH/rick-experiments}}. \end{itemize}
+To sum up, the key contributions of this paper are: \begin{itemize} \item The novel concept of the automated generation of mocks, stubs, and oracles using data collected from production. \item A comprehensive methodology for generating tests that mimic complex production interactions through mocks, by capturing receiving objects, parameters, returned values, and method invocations, for a method under test, while an application executes. \item An evaluation of the approach on $3$ widely-used, large, open-source Java applications, demonstrating the feasibility and benefits of generating mocks. \item A publicly available tool called \rick implementing the approach for Java, and a replication package for future research on this novel topic\footnote{\url{https://zenodo.org/doi/10.5281/zenodo.6914463}}. \end{itemize}

 The rest of the paper is organized as follows. \autoref{sec:background} presents the background on mocking and mock objects.
 We describe how \rick generates tests and mocks in \autoref{sec:rick}.
 Next, \autoref{sec:methodology} discusses the methodology we follow for our experiments, applying \rick to real-world Java projects, followed by the results of these experiments in \autoref{sec:results}. \autoref{sec:related-work} presents closely related work, and \autoref{sec:conclusion} concludes the paper.